espcarlo27-byte/jce-cyber-lab/issues-and-resolutions/sim-001-phishing-email.md

 **Validation:**
 After confirming network connectivity and understanding the simulation’s intended behavior, endpoint and network visibility were correctly interpreted.
 This clarified that the absence of network callbacks was due to environment constraints or simulation scope rather than a logging failure.

+**Lessons Learned:**
+> Not all simulations produce full kill-chain telemetry.
+> Understanding simulation scope and environmental constraints is essential to correct detection interpretation.

+---

+### ***🧠 Overall Takeaways***
+SIM-001 highlighted foundational SOC and detection engineering realities, including:
+- The importance of **log ingestion validation**
+- The dependency of detections on **correct audit policy and endpoint configuration**
+- The distinction between **symbolic simulations** and **telemetry-producing executions**
+- The need to interpret results within **environmental and design constraints**
+- The value of troubleshooting methodology over “happy-path” execution

+Each issue reinforced that effective detection work is as much about **environment readiness** as it is about SPL logic.

+---

+### ***🏁 Status***
+- Issues fully documented
+- Root causes identified
+- Resolutions validated
+- Detection logic confirmed
+- Simulation executed end-to-end

+> **SIM-001 is marked as ✅ Validated**
+> and is suitable for portfolio and interview discussion.